devgateway/www.developmentgateway.org/_posts/2015-04-14-the-gambia-joins-development-gateway-s-aid-management-family.md

 created: 1429012961
 old_path: news/gambia-joins-development-gateway-s-aid-management-family
 title: The Gambia joins Development Gateway’s Aid Management Family
-lede: Development Gateway is delighted to welcome The Gambia to the global Aid Management Program (AMP) family, joining over 25 countries worldwide dedicated to better tracking and managing aid flows.
+excerpt: Development Gateway is delighted to welcome The Gambia to the global Aid Management Program (AMP) family, joining over 25 countries worldwide dedicated to better tracking and managing aid flows.
 The Gambia is our 17th African partner government, and joins 20+ UNDP-supported AMP implementations.
 We are looking forward to a fruitful partnership